Fadlay/Bard-Tuber/README.md

 # Bard-Tuber
-This code is designed to read chat messages from YouTube and then utilize Bard language model to generate responses.
+This code is designed to read chat messages from YouTube and Hearing from microphone and then utilize Bard language model to generate responses.
 The output from Bard is then read out loud using a TTS (Text-to-Speech) engine provided by pyttsx3.

 # Setup